-Limitations: One (1) visit per year
+Limitations: One (1) visit per year.
+Cost sharing may apply to additional services performed at these visits.

 Note: Applicable court ordered behavioral health, mental health and substance use disorder services are covered.
 Applicable cost sharing will apply.

 NEWBORN CARE

 All in network hospital, physician, laboratory and other expenses for your newborn are covered, including a well child examination in the hospital.
 During the first 31 days of your newborn's life, benefits consist of coverage for any injury or sickness treated by an in-network provider, including all medically necessary care and treatment of medically diagnosed congenital defects and birth abnormalities, regardless of any limitations or exclusions that would normally apply under the plan.
 Applicable cost sharing will apply.
 You must enroll your newborn during the first 31 days of life for coverage to continue.